 This award recognizes an individual scientist whose novel and significant work has had or may have a far-reaching impact on the detection, diagnosis, treatment, or prevention of cancer, and who embodies the dedication of the princess to multinational collaborations.

-Dr. Staudt delivered his award lecture titled "Lymphoma Therapy Inspired by Functional and Structural Genomics" at the AACR Annual Meeting 2017 in Washington, DC.
-The award lecture was held Monday, April 3, 2017, in the Washington Convention Center.
+Dr. Coussens delivered her award lecture titled "Modulating Immune Response: Lessons Learned from Mouse Models of Cancer Development" at the AACR Annual Meeting 2018 in Chicago, Illinois.
+The award lecture was held Monday, April 16, 2018, in the McCormick Place North/South Convention Center.

 The AACR Princess Takamatsu Memorial Lectureship was established and first presented in 2007 in honor of the late Princess Takamatsu of Japan.
 During her extraordinary life, Her Imperial Highness Princess Takamatsu expended tremendous efforts toward the public and humanitarian cause of the eradication of cancer.
 She is an honored and respected figure in Japan, the United States, and the cancer research community worldwide.

-The Lectureship will recognize an individual scientist whose novel and significant work has had or may have a far-reaching impact on the detection, diagnosis, treatment, or prevention of cancer, and who embodies the dedication of the Princess to multinational collaborations.
+The lectureship recognizes an individual scientist whose novel and significant work has had or may have a far-reaching impact on the detection, diagnosis, treatment, or prevention of cancer, and who embodies the dedication of the Princess to multinational collaborations.

 - 2017: Louis M. Staudt